-Right in the midst of one of the best summers California has ever seen (in our opinion), we took these chairs just about everywhere we went.
-From concerts to parking lot cookouts, the beach to the backcountry, we did a lot of sitting to bring you a comprehensive review of the lightest chairs on the market.
-We gave them to our friends, family, and colleagues to read in, sunbathe in, and drink beer in; we're not really sure how a review could be any more fun to write.
-We came up with four metrics to evaluate these portable thrones: comfort, packing size, versatility, and durability.
+To test our backpacking chairs, we took them just about everywhere we went throughout the spring and summer.
+From backpacking excursions to days at the crag, from concerts at the park to chilling on car camping trips in the woods, we did a lot of sitting to bring you a comprehensive review of the lightest chairs on the market.
+We gave them to our friends, family, and strangers to read, sunbathe, and drink beer in.
+We came up with four metrics to evaluate these portable thrones: comfort, size & weight, stability, and ease of use.

 If a chair doesn't make you more comfortable, what's the point?
-For this metric, we looked at a wide range of qualities, delving into the why's and how's of comfort, but ultimately we were surprised to find that nearly every person we asked to test these chairs agreed on the most comfortable ones.
-This category included fabric, cushioning, back and strap comfort, width, and stability.
-We had originally listed stability as its own metric but ultimately found that a chair's wobbliness was integral to its comfort.
-We sat in parking lots, on the beach, on dirt, and almost every surface we could find to put these chairs to their limits.
+For this metric, we looked at a wide range of qualities, delving into the why's and how's of comfort.
+Ultimately, every person we asked to test agreed unanimously on the most comfortable ones.
+The criteria included back positioning, fabric type, cushioning, width, and height.
+We sat in sand, dirt, grass, parking lots, sharp rocky terrain, and anything else we could to push these portable chairs to their limit.
 Our testers could often be found with four chairs set up at a time, hopping back and forth between them to identify the small details that make each product unique.
 After weeks of testing, we let our butts and backs speak for themselves to assign scores for this metric.

-We put each product on our own scale to confirm the manufacturer's measurements, and then rolled and stuff each product into our backpacks to see how they would suit us on long days in the mountains.
+We put each product on our own scale and inspected dimensions with a tape measure to confirm the manufacturer's specs, and then rolled and strapped each product onto our backpacks to see how they would suit us on long days in the mountains.